mapbox/react-simple-surveyor/README.md

   Wraps your component in a `<div>`.
 - Upon mounting, initially renders an empty `<div>`.
   This makes no perceptible difference for the user, but might affect some other complicated stuff you have going on.
+- There are lots of other modules that do similar things: react-measure, react-dimensions, react-measure-it, react-with-dimension, etc.
+  The closest to this module's simplicity is react-with-available-width.
+  If this module doesn't suit your needs, you might try one of the others.

 ## Development